anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

  - Clearly stated guidelines for test, badging, and lifecycle management
  - Inclusion of Operational run-books for 3rd party supplier instantiation and validations of NFVI+VNF0
  - Evidence, through test results (FR/NFR), confirming delivered code matches design and client expectations
- - Interoperability testing with Reference VNFs, ensuring integration stability and life-cycle management of the Reference VNF on the target architecture.
+ - Interoperability testing with Reference VNFs, ensuring integration stability and life-cycle management of the Reference VNF on the target implementation.

 In summary, NFVI+VNF **Conformance** testing will be performed for **Verification** and **Validation** purposes, defined further as: